-Table 7.
+Table 8.
 Valid Outbound (Input) Headers

-Header Value Persistence MQPER_PERSISTENT, MQPER_NOT_PERSISTENT, or MQPER_PERSISTENCE_AS_Q_DEF Priority MQPRI_PRIORITY_AS_Q_DEF or any nonnegative Long Report In Siebel Business Applications version 8.1 and higher, the only settable value is MQRO_NONE.
-If Report is not set, it defaults to the binary OR product of MQRO_EXCEPTION_WITH_DATA MQRO_EXPIRATION_WITH_DATA MQRO_PAN MQRO_NAN.
-In versions earlier than 8.1, Report has only the default value.
-ReplyToQ Name of the reply queue, for example, myQueue.
+Header Value ReplyToQ Name of the reply queue, for example, myQueue.
 ReplyToQ is set in the message header of an incoming MQ message by the sender application.
 This sets dynamically the queue for the response sent by Siebel CRM.
 ReplyToQ is valid for the ReceiveDispatchSend method.
 NOTE: If the Response queue is specified using a static configuration, the ReplyToQ header of the incoming message is ignored.
 The static configuration overrides dynamic queuing.
 ReplyToQ can also be set by the Siebel application, as MQMD_S_In_ReplyToQ while using the Send method, to specify the response parameters.
 ReplyToQMgr Name of the reply queue manager, for example, myQueueManager.
 ReplyToQMgr is set in the message header of an incoming MQ message by the sender application.
 This sets dynamically the queue manager for the response sent by Siebel CRM.
 ReplyToQMgr is valid for the ReceiveDispatchSend method.
 NOTE: If the Response queue is specified using a static configuration, the ReplyToQMgr header of the incoming message is ignored.
 The static configuration overrides dynamic queuing.
 ReplyToQMgr can also be set by the Siebel application, as MQMD_S_In_ReplyToQMgr while using the Send method, to specify the response parameters.